What Are Bed Bugs?

 • Place your suitcase on a tile bathroom floor if possible, as bedbugs are less likely to hide there.

-And if you need the help of a professional, give Knox a call at 1.877.KNOXPEST today and schedule an appointment.
+And if you need the help of a professional, contact Knox Pest Control today and schedule an appointment.